AdobeDocs/experience-manager-65.de-DE/help/sites-administering/page-exporter.md

 As you may have noticed in the node structure, the **Geometrixx** page export template has a `logo` node with a `type` property set to `image`.
 This is a special configuration type that has been created to copy the image logo to the zip file.
 -->

-Um bestimmte Anforderungen zu erfüllen, implementieren Sie eine [benutzerspezifischer Update-Handler](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/contentsync/handler/package-summary.html).
+Um bestimmte Anforderungen zu erfüllen, implementieren Sie einen [benutzerdefinierten Update-Handler](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/contentsync/handler/package-summary.html).

 <!-- To meet some specific requirements, you may need to implement a custom `type` property.
 To do so, see the Implementing a custom update handler section in the Content Sync page.
 -->

-## Programmgesteuertes Exportieren einer Seite {#programmatically-exporting-a-page}
+## Programmatisches Exportieren einer Seite {#programmatically-exporting-a-page}

-Um eine Seite programmgesteuert zu exportieren, können Sie die [PageExporter](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) OSGi-Dienst.
+Um eine Seite programmatisch zu exportieren, können Sie den OSGi-Dienst [PageExporter](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) nutzen.
 Mit diesem Dienst können Sie:

-* Exportieren Sie eine Seite und schreiben Sie in die HTTP-Servlet-Antwort.
+* eine Seite exportieren und in die HTTP-Servlet-Antwort schreiben
-* Exportieren Sie eine Seite und speichern Sie die ZIP-Datei an einem bestimmten Speicherort.
+* eine Seite exportieren und die ZIP-Datei an einem bestimmten Ort speichern

 Das Servlet, das an den Selektor `export` und die Erweiterung `zip` gebunden ist, nutzt den PageExporter-Service.